 Watch their actions.

-To reduce the risk of a malicious insider attack in your organization, consider enabling continuous activity monitoring for your suppliers, vendors, and other supply chain entities accessing your system.
+To reduce the risk of a malicious insider attack in your organization, consider implementing continuous activity monitoring for your suppliers, vendors, and other supply chain entities accessing your system.

 Monitoring every external user accessing your network will increase the accountability of your third parties and allow for effective investigation in case of an incident.
 Additionally, third-party activity monitoring is a common IT compliance requirement.